Battle of Tong Pass: Crossing of the Wei River

-In late July or August 211, Cao Cao personally led an army against the rebels, leaving behind his son Cao Pi to guard his base in Ye (in present-day Handan, Hebei).
+In late July or August 211, Cao Cao personally led an army against the rebels; he probably left behind his son Cao Pi to guard his base in Ye (in present-day Handan, Hebei).
+(Note: Cao Pi was made General of the Household for All Purposes (五官中郎将) and Vice Imperial Chancellor (副丞相) in that year, per his biography in Sanguozhi.
+It was probable that he was given the important task of guarding Ye.)
 Some of his subordinates advised him: "The Guanxi soldiers are warlike and they specialise in using long spears.
 Only an elite vanguard force can stop them."
 Cao Cao replied: "I am in charge of the war, not the rebels.
 They may be skilled in using long spears, but I will make them unable to use their spears.
 Gentlemen, just watch."

 Upon reaching Tong Pass, Cao Cao ordered Xu Huang and Zhu Ling to lead their units across the Wei River via Puban Ford (蒲阪津) at night and set up a camp on the west bank.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang pointed out that Xu Huang's biography in Sanguozhi attributed the two generals crossing Puban Ford to Xu Huang's advice.
+Sima opinioned that Chen Shou created this contradiction in his attempts to praise both Cao Cao and Xu Huang in their respective biographies.)
 While Cao Cao and his men were preparing to cross the Wei River to the north bank, they suddenly came under attack by Ma Chao's forces, but Cao remained seated and refused to move.
 Zhang He and the other officers saw that the situation was very critical, so they led Cao Cao on board a ferry.
 As the river current was very strong, Cao Cao's vessels quickly sailed four or five li away from the south bank.
 Ma Chao ordered his troops to rain arrows upon the enemy boats.
 Ding Fei (丁斐), a colonel under Cao Cao, had released the cattle and horses to distract the enemy, so the Guanxi soldiers immediately gave up on attacking and started to seize whatever livestock they could lay their hands on.
 Cao Cao's officers were worried and panicky when they lost sight of their lord during the chaos, and they shed tears of joy when they reunited with him later.
 Cao Cao laughed and remarked: "I was almost trapped by that little scoundrel today!"